Commensurators of normal subgroups of lattices

 \subsubsection{Margulis-Zimmer Conjecture}

-A major motivation for Shalom's question is the following conjecture advertised by Margulis-Zimmer in the late `70s, seeking to classify commensurated subgroups of higher rank lattices $\Lambda$.
+A major motivation for Greenberg-Shalom's question is the following conjecture advertised by Margulis-Zimmer in the late '70s, seeking to classify commensurated subgroups of higher rank lattices $\Lambda$.
 Here we say $\Gamma\subseteq\Lambda$ is \emph{commensurated} if $\Lambda\subseteq \text{Comm}_G(\Gamma)$.

 \begin{conj}[{Margulis-Zimmer, see \cite{shalom-willis}}] Let $\G$ be a semisimple algebraic group defined over a global field $k$ and $S$ a finite set of valuations of $k$.
 Assume $\G$ has higher $S$-rank.
 Then any commensurated subgroup of the $S$-arithmetic lattice $\Lambda$ is either finite or $S'$-arithmetic for some $S'\subseteq S$. \end{conj}